OpenState-SDN/openstate.p4/portknocking/README.md

     mininet> xterm h1 h2

-On the terminal h2 execute a UDP echo server on port 22 as follows
+On the terminal h2 open an UDP server on port 22 as follows

     h2# python udpserv.py -s 22

-Now, on the terminal h1 we can try different knocking sequence
+Now, on the terminal h1 we can try different knocking sequences.

-    # Wrong sequence
+Run the following commands, write something in the Netcat client and press ENTER.

     echo -n "*" | nc -q1 -u 10.0.0.2 10
     echo -n "*" | nc -q1 -u 10.0.0.2 11
     echo -n "*" | nc -q1 -u 10.0.0.2 40
     nc -u 10.0.0.2 22

-    # Correct sequence but too slow (idle_to=5sec between each knock)
+The sequence is wrong, so no message is shown at server side.

+In this application there is an idle timeout of 5 sec set between each knock.
+If the time between two consecuve knocks exceeds the timeout threshold, the knock sequence is considered invalid.

     echo -n "*" | nc -q1 -u 10.0.0.2 10
     echo -n "*" | nc -q1 -u 10.0.0.2 11
     echo -n "*" | nc -q1 -u 10.0.0.2 12